smcclab/smc-course/_workshops/02-synthesis-1.md

 ---
 title: "Week 2: synthesis 1"
-tagline: so what types of beeps and boops can we make, actually?
+tagline: So what types of beeps and boops can we make, actually?
 show_toc: true
 image: assets/workshops/synths-charles-martin.jpg
 image_alt: Photo by Charles Martin